Mitch Joel WARNING... LONG RANT! It takes a lot for me to both get angry and publish about it. Canada’s…

 (NYT) In a stunning turnabout, the House on Saturday approved a stopgap plan to avert a government shutdown that was less than 12 hours away as a coalition of Republicans and Democrats backed a last-ditch proposal hastily put forward by Speaker Kevin McCarthy.

-The measure, which the Senate is expected to vote on this evening, would keep money flowing to government agencies through mid-November and provide billions of dollars for disaster recovery efforts.
-But it did not include money for Ukraine, a major sticking point for Democrats in the House and Senate.
+The measure, which the Senate is expected to vote on this evening, would keep money flowing to government agencies through mid-November.

 Death of Dianne Feinstein -Newsom Faces Pressure to Quickly Appoint a Replacement

 Filling the seat would help Democrats maintain control of a closely divided Senate during a critical time in Washington.
 But the choice could be complicated for California’s governor, Gavin Newsom.

 In a shift, McCarthy floats a clean stopgap without Ukraine aid

 (The Hill) Speaker Kevin McCarthy (R-Calif.) on Friday evening floated passing a “clean” continuing resolution without Ukraine aid, marking a clear shift in the possibilities he is willing to consider to avert — or end — a shutdown after being repeatedly undercut by his own party.

 The Speaker on Friday did not commit to putting such a measure on the floor, and other Republicans leaving a conference meeting said lawmakers are still exploring GOP-only possibilities to bring up for a vote on Saturday.